heroku/kanshi/README.md

 of your choosing, e.g. monitor specific databases or provide your own reporter for output.
 An easy way to do this would be to create a Rake task to run Kanshi.

+For more information, see the Configuration section below and [the source code for bin/kanshi](/heroku/kanshi/blob/master/bin/kanshi).

 ## Configuration